 The International Military Cultural Resources Working Group (IMCuRWG), founded by Dr. J. D. (Joris) Kila at the University of Amsterdam Institute for Culture and History, is a consortium of cultural heritage professionals working within the military context.
 Dr. Kila is a researcher at the Alois-Musil-Center für Orientalische Archäologie and the Kompetenzzentrum Kulturelles Erbe und Kulturgüterschutz at the University of Vienna..
 He also serves as a Lieutenant Colonel in the Royal Netherlands Army.
 Dr. Kila formed IMCuRWG to:

-- Initiate and stimulate research on CPP and military involvement;
+- 7. Initiate and stimulate research on CPP and military involvement; and

 Operating within the context of the 1954 Hague Convention, IMCuRWG addresses all relevant legal obligations pertaining to archaeological sites, historic buildings, museums, libraries, galleries and cultural landscapes around the world.